BISHOP TAN SRI ROLAND KOH TEACHING SCHOLARSHIP

 - Undergraduates already undertaking a course of study in a private or public institution may also apply.
 Their years of compulsory service in public or private institutions will be commensurate with the number of years they receive the award.

-- Failing to complete their course or refusing their obligation to teach will entail candidates having to return the value of the Scholarship spent on them.
+- Failing to complete their course or refusing their obligation to teach will entail candidates having to return the full value of the Scholarship spent on them within 7 days of notice.

 Download TSRK Teaching Scholarship Form here